But the Grinch, who lived just North of Who-ville, did NOT!

-- Affectionate Gesture to the Head: The Grinch pats Cindy Lou Who on the head before he gives her a drink and sends her back to bed.
+Affectionate Gesture to the Head: The Grinch pats Cindy Lou Who on the head before he gives her a drink and sends her back to bed.

 - Ass in a Lion Skin: The Grinch dresses his dog, Max, as a reindeer to help disguise himself as Santa.

 - Cheshire Cat Grin: The Grinch's face breaks into one of these when he first hits on his scheme to impersonate Santa.

 - Consummate Liar: Implied by the narrator's line of: "But you know that old Grinch was so smart and so slick, that he thought up a lie and he thought it up quick."
 The animated special makes the validity of this claim more ambiguous, though, with the Grinch obviously unnerved for a moment.

 - Disproportionate Retribution: The Grinch's only motivation for ruining the holiday is being disturbed by the noises of the Christmas celebration.

-- Anti-villainous Old Folks: The Grinch is implied to be at least 53 years old when he decided to steal christmas.
+- Evil Old Folks: The Grinch is implied to be at least 53 years old when he decided to steal Christmas.